gatsbyjs/gatsby/docs/blog/2018-04-04-gatsby-contentful-starter-tutorial/index.md

 Time to check out your new website - preview changes in a local environment by running your project using the npm run dev command.
 This uses the [Contentful Preview API](https://www.contentful.com/developers/docs/references/content-preview-api/) to show unpublished content as if they were already published - perfect for a development or staging environment.

 If you like what you see, use the npm run build command to start a static production build of your near-ready website and put it on a static host of your choice.
-After that, the npm run deploy command allows you to publish what you have on the production build onto GitHub pages.
+After that, the npm run deploy command allows you to publish what you have on the production build onto GitHub Pages.

 ###Deployment